 “Urinary Tract Infection or UTI is the acute bacterial infection of the urinary tract including Urethra and Urinary Bladder.
-On an average, there are around 8 million females with the complaint of UTI each year.”
+On average, there are around 8 million females with a complaint of UTI each year.”

 What exactly can cause UTI?

-It is actually easy to catch a urinary tract infection.
-Bacteria that naturally resides in the vagina, genitals, or the anal areas can at times enter the urethra.
+It is actually easy to catch a UTI (urinary tract infection).
+Bacteria that naturally reside in the vagina, genitals, or the anal areas can at times enter the urethra via the vagina.
 It may further proceed to the urinary bladder, causing an infection.
 This scenario can occur during sexual activities when the bacteria from the partner’s genitals or anus gets pushed into the other’s urethra.